 Our volunteer Lookerers play a key role in looking after the grazing animals that we have on the Steyning Downland Scheme.
-Do please get in touch if you’re interested in joining the team.
+Do get in touch if you’re interested in joining the team.

 Many years ago, Lookerers were self-employed countrymen who lived out on the Downs for much of the year, looking after the grazing animals of several farms at once.
 Grizzled, wind-hardened characters by all accounts, they often walked many miles across the open downs, camping wild under the stars.